AdobeDocs/experience-manager-65.en/help/sites-developing/contributing-to-cq.md

 In essence, JCR is a system of nodes and properties, in which nodes can inherit from other nodes and all content is stored as property *values*.
 Note that in addition to ordinary inheritance, JCR allows for a concept of "mixin" nodes, which enables modeling of multiple inheritance.

-JCR has several predefined node types and property types, but in general the typing system is flexible, and (indeed) one of the strengths of JCR is that it allows structured as well as unstructured content to be stored/managed with equal ease.
+JCR has several predefined node types and property types, but in general the typing system is flexible, and (indeed) one of the strengths of JCR is that it allows structured and unstructured content to be stored/managed with equal ease.
 That is, JCR can accommodate highly structured data, but it can also accommodate arbitrary dynamic data structures without schema constraints.

 The JavaDoc for JCR's Java&trade; API is [here](https://jackrabbit.apache.org/jcr/jcr-api.html).